 Our objective is to deliver a terrific, traditional, summer camp experience (boating, gaming, athletics, and special events) without the nighttime sleepover.
 Through this experience, we aim to help each and every child develop character, learn valuable life skills, make friends, and discover new interests in a safe environment.
 It is always exciting for Erika and I to hear parents remark on the gains their children have made physically and socially.

 Camp is a fun, busy and tiring place.
-We have promised for 63 years to
+We have promised for over 65 years

 the same promise!
 Here are some ideas for ways you can make your childís

 1- Show up on time.
 Late drop off means missing out on a great social opportunity.

 2- Donít over do it.
 Long days make tired kids.
 After camp Ė dinner, bath, bed!

 3- Donít be afraid to ask us if something is bothering your child.
 We are more than happy to speak with their counselor, the waterfront instructors/directors and get back to you.

 4- Come for a tour with your children before they start.
 It makes for an easier beginning for you and your child.